 Many times, we forget the fact that the human system has developed from a consciousness as viewed by Ayurveda, Naturopathy, Yoga and other traditional beliefs and not only based on a reductionist theory as science advocates.
-Every human body has an ingrained doctor that we call as immune system.
-The science today has conveniently forgotten this inherent capacity of the human body to heal by itself.
+Every human body has an ingrained doctor that we call an immune system.
+Science today has conveniently forgotten this inherent capacity of the human body to heal by itself.

-Eastern drugless philosophies such as Ayurveda, Naturopathy and yoga systems are built to fit into this “wholesome” health model proposed by evolutionary biologists globally these days.The understanding is that human physiology is a self-correcting system that does not tolerate outside interventions in minor illness syndromes.
+Eastern drugless philosophies such as Ayurveda, Naturopathy and yoga systems are built to fit into this “wholesome” health model proposed by evolutionary biologists globally these days.The factual understanding is that: The human physiology is a self-correcting system that does not tolerate outside interventions in minor illness.

 However, the right measures taken to look after one’s personal hygiene is important and crucial at these times.
-This include hand hygiene, regular showers and other hygiene practices to be followed while sneezing, coughing etc. when in groups.
+This includes hand hygiene, regular showers and other hygiene practices to be followed while sneezing, coughing etc. when in groups.
 Avoid socialisation when you are not well.
-This can help you not being susceptible to any infections due to accidental exposure.
+This can help you become less susceptible to any infections due to accidental exposure.

 Our gut contains more than 100 million neurons more than either the spinal cord or the peripheral nervous system.
-Anti-inflammatory foods containing omega 3 fatty acids such as flax seeds, spirulina and chia seeds helps to reverse the inflammation.
+Anti-inflammatory foods containing Omega 3 fatty acids such as flax seeds, spirulina and chia seeds helps to reverse the inflammation.
 Enzyme bromelain found in pineapple has anti-inflammatory properties, also has a mucolytic property that helps to break the mucus and expel them out of lungs.
 The quercetin which is present in apple, berries, broccoli, green tea etc. has anti-inflammatory properties.

 Gut Microbiomes are responsible for immune system functioning, reduce lung inflammation, improve digestion, combat obesity, and numerous other health benefits.
 A good intake of pre and probiotics help to rebuild or strengthen the microbiota in our gut which contribute majorly to boost immunity.